MaxDreisbach/Droplet-PIFu/README.md

 ## Data Generation (Linux Only)
 The data generation uses codes adapted from PIFu by Saito et al. (2019), see [PIFu GitHub](https://github.com/shunsukesaito/PIFu) for further reference.
 The following code should be run with [pyembree](https://github.com/scopatz/pyembree), as it is otherwise very slow. \
-The data generation requires `.obj` files of ground truth 3D gas-liquid interfaces, e.g. obtained by numerical simulation.
+The data generation requires `.obj` files of ground truth 3D gas-liquid interfaces, obtained e.g. by numerical simulation.
 First, binary masks, placeholder renderings, and calibration matrices are computed from the specified `.obj` files.
-Then, physically-based rendering in Blender is used to generate realistic synethtic images resembling the recordings from the experiments.
+Then, physically-based rendering in Blender is used to generate realistic synthetic images resembling the recordings from the experiments.

-1. The following script precomputes spherical harmonics coefficients for rendering.
+1. The following script precomputes spherical harmonic coefficients for rendering.
 Adjust the path to the `.obj` files in `prt_util_batch.py`.
 ```
 python -m apps.prt_util_batch
 ```